ankane/prophet-ruby/README.md

 ## Advanced API

 Check out the [Prophet documentation](https://facebook.github.io/prophet/docs/quick_start.html) for a great explanation of all of the features.
-The Ruby API follows the Python API and supports the same features.
+The advanced API follows the Python API and supports the same features.
+It uses [Rover](https://github.com/ankane/rover) for data frames.

 ## Advanced Quick Start